aidenhuyh/aidenhuyh/README.md

 🔭 I’m student <br>
 🌱 I’m currently learning SQL <br>
 👯 I’m looking to collaborate on Machine and Deep Learning <br>
-💬 Ask me about Machine Learning, Deep Learning and NLP <br>
+💬 Ask me about Machine Learning, Deep Learning and CV <br>
 😄 I'm always open to new opportunities

 ### 📫 How to reach me: